Customer experience in retail

 - 5-star: collect feedback on an employee by asking customers to rate his/her performance in a quick, familiar way.

 - Smileys: gain instant insight into customer sentiment with a universally understood method for gathering experience feedback.
 “How satisfied were you with the support provided today by Sharon?”

-Although the use of technology may seem impersonal, integrating the right tech into your business can make it easier to have the “more human” conversations mentioned above.
-A few tools that retailers can easily deploy to make omnichannel shopping experiences more personal include Social listening tools, Web-based chatbots, Customer experience platforms, and Account-based marketing tools, and web design to quickly provide information customer segments want
+Although technology may seem impersonal, integrating the right tech into your business can make it easier to have the “more human” conversations mentioned above.
+A few tools that retailers can easily deploy to make omnichannel shopping experiences more personal include Social listening tools, Web-based chatbots, Customer Experience platforms, Account-based marketing tools, and web design to quickly provide information customer segments want.

 The right technology can personalize retailer-customer interactions.
 Deciding which tools to use begins with listening to your customers and acting on feedback to identify the best-fit solutions for your business.
 If you’re interested in diving deeper with more tips and tricks on navigating COVID-19 through the power of surveying, check out our back-to-business solutions for immediate action-planning.